 Intel has struggled with the mobile markets, but their new chip today aims to fix that.
 Earlier this year Intel released their new Haswell 4th gen processors which finally brought serious power and battery life to laptops and ultrabooks.
 Today they company announced their new hybrid chip for laptops and tablets both called Bay Trail, which they hope can deliver the same boost to mobile devices.

 Hybrids are the new black and ASUS definitely wants to stay in fashion with the new Transformer Pad TF701T Android tablet/laptop hybrid.
 If the name and model number has got you confused with the new Transformer Pad Infinity unveiled at Computex last June, you're not alone.
 But fear not, as the two are practically the same.

-Google stated they'd start shipping around April 8th, but today they've confirmed devices will actually be hitting doorsteps tomorrow, April 12th.
+We have a little bit of exciting news this evening from the folks at Google regarding their impressive Chromebook Pixel laptop.
+Back in March Google stated they'd start shipping around April 8th, but today they've confirmed devices will actually be hitting doorsteps tomorrow, April 12th.
 So get excited if you spent the cash to get one.

 Is it still April Fools' Day?
 A new report today from the somewhat reliable DigiTimes is reporting that Google is looking to get deeper into the notebook and PC market.
 Only this won't be a Chromebook, instead it will be an Androidbook.
 First off that name is terrible.
 And second, if anything it would be a hybrid device like the ASUS Padfone or the Transformer tablet with a keyboard dock.